italia/eudi-wallet-it-python/README.md

 make it easy the implementation of an EUDI Wallet Relying Party according to the [Italian specification](https://italia.github.io/eudi-wallet-it-docs/en/).

+> Please note: the scope of this project is giving tools and helpers to build a EUDI Wallet compliant to the national specs.
+All the components listed below are tailored to this scope.

 The toolchain contains the following components:

 | Name | Description |